securisec/r2wiki/options/e/values-that-e-can-modify/anal.md

 - **`anal.sleep`** Sleep N usecs every so often during analysis.
 Avoid 100% CPU usage _Default is 0_
 - **`anal.split`** Split functions into basic blocks in analysis _Default is true_
 - **`anal.strings`** Identify and register strings during analysis (aar only) _Default is false_
-  > _Disables bin.strings option.
+  > `anal.strings` _Disables bin.strings option.
 Only gets strings that are referenced by code_
 - **`anal.timeout`** Stop analyzing after a couple of seconds _Default is 0_
 - **`anal.to`** Upper limit on the address range for analysis Default is 0xffffffffffffffff
 - **`anal.vars`** Analyze local variables and arguments _Default is true_